jon-harper/jon-harper.github.io/docs/abs/about.md

 ### High-End Plastics

 Lastly, there are high-end plastics.
-Materials in this category are often used as heat-resistant materials in manufacturing.
-Printing these plastics requires the use of other materials that can tolerate even higher temperatures.
-As a result, high-end plastics require a machine carefully designed to safely print at extreme temperatures.[^a6] These are typically commercial printers or bespoke hobbyist machines.
+Materials in this category are often used in manufacturing for aerospace, medical, and other industries.
+Printing these plastics requires the use of materials that can tolerate extreme temperatures.
+FDM printing high-end plastics requires a carefully insulated and well-protected build environment.[^a6] These are typically commercial printers or bespoke hobbyist machines.

 As a rough cutoff, engineering plastics end and high-end plastics begin when a material requires any one of the the following: